Written by: Jennifer Alsop, Manager of Policy and Evaluation

 What is Decolonization?
 What does it mean to “Indigenize” and when might that not be appropriate?
 What are implicit and explicit bias?
 What is white privilege?
 What is settler colonialism?
 How do I interrupt bias?
 What is my role?
 These are just some of the questions Rain and Chelsea helped us consider and reflect upon in our work at CAI.

 This session illustrated that our personal and collective learning journeys have only just begun, and will require a deep commitment to identifying and disrupting colonial patterns of thought.
 Action necessitates giving voice to the historical and long-entrenched roots of systemic inequities.
 Allyship demands explicit recognition of the ways in which our own histories are intertwined with and impacted by colonialism.

 At CAI, we find ourselves examining power and privilege, cultural safety and the idea that power can be reclaimed through social action.
 Its uncomfortable to acknowledge how we might be participating in and benefiting from systems that unfairly disadvantage others.
 We are taking action by listening, by sharing or in many cases by giving up power to privilege and prioritize voices of community wisdom and by changing the way we support Indigenous people and communities through our granting process.

 We will continue to share aspects of our learning journey in the months ahead, as we find ways to take action in relation to our granting, convening and evaluation processes.

 This type of training has the potential to be transformative.
-If your organization is interested in participating, see this flyer for more information or contact Rain and Chelsea via email.
+If your organization is interested in participating, visit their website for more information or contact Rain and Chelsea via email.